 This this the answer of Scott Millet on Twitter for my question, here is the discussion

-As you can see in the stackoverflow link suggested by scott here, when you inherit from a base class and construct an object, the runtime never separate instances of the base class from inherited class.
-In other word, it's not like that you have two objects in memory when you have the variables of base class in inherited class.
-When you inherit from base class you have all variable of the base class and runs the base class constructor and also Both abstract and normal base classes act the same.
+As you can see in the StackOverflow link suggested by Scott here, when you inherit from a base class and construct an object, the runtime never separate instances of the base class from inherited class.
+In other words, it's not like that you have two objects in memory when you have the variables of a base class in inherited class.
+When you inherit from a base class you have all variable of the base class and runs the base class constructor and also Both abstract and normal base classes act the same.
 So it's not like that when you have an Insert method for a large application with lots request, you are using just the same insert to cause a performance problem!